 7. Potential Spam Calls Are a Waste of Time

-73% to 74% of consumers swipe away and do not answer calls listed as potential spam.
+73 to 74 percent of consumers swipe away and do not answer calls listed as potential spam.

 Your phone number reputation plays a huge role in contacting your customers and that reputation relies on avoiding negative labels.
 Due to call blocking apps, phone number flags and intent labels, you must know how your caller ID appears to consumers.